Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+1.3.0
+- Added the Mk2 Docking Port, a 1.25m docking port that can be welded.
+It is compatible with the stock Clamp-O-Tron.
+- Fixed issues with docking ports not docking properly.
+- The Solar Observatory functions as a probe core again.
+- Renamed SunExposure to SolarReports.

 1.2.9
 - Added collider to the Interstage Service Compartment's crew tube.
 - Slightly widened the 1.875m heat shield collider and 2.5m heat shield colliders.